-HEMA 6040: Project Management in Health Care Organizations: 3 Credits health services organization.
+HEMA 6040: Project Management in Health Care Organizations: 3 Credits

+In this course, the student will analyze the theoretical foundations of project management methodologies applicable to health service organizations.
+Students will evaluate the elements related to the initiation, planning, execution, and closing of a project directed to a health services organization.
 Also, develop plans for the achievement of compliance standards and project success.

-In this course, the student will analyze the theoretical foundations of project management methodologies applicable to health service Students will evaluate the organizations. elements related to the initiation, planning, execution, and closing of a project directed to a